abodeza/Gharsa/README.md

 ## 🌐 Deployment

-Gharsa is fully deployed, with its backend models hosted on external servers and seamlessly connected to the Streamlit-based frontend.
+Gharsa was fully deployed for the demo period (currently offline), with its backend models hosted on external servers and seamlessly connected to the Streamlit-based frontend.

 ###  Backend Deployment (FastAPI)